Mercedes-Benz W140: History

-The slow sales of the W140 can also be attributed to the wave of Japanese luxury cars that were introduced before the W140 was launched; while the base price of a six-cylinder 300SE was $71,500 in 1992, the Lexus LS400 started at $44,300, the Infiniti Q45 started at $43,600, and the Acura Legend started at $28,800.
-This led many prospective W140 buyers to switch to its competitors, due to their lower prices, lower maintenance costs, better reliability, and in the case of the LS400, an ownership experience that was just as good, if not better than its European competitors.
+The slow sales of the W140 can also be attributed to a wave of Japanese luxury cars that were introduced before the W140 was launched.
+While the base price of a six-cylinder 300SE was $71,500 in 1992, the Lexus LS400 started at $44,300, the Infiniti Q45 started at $43,600, and the Acura Legend started at $28,800.
+This led many prospective W140 buyers to switch to its Japanese competitors due to their lower prices, lower maintenance costs, and in the case of the LS400, an ownership experience that was just as good if not better than its European competitors.

 As a result of the price increases and stiff competition, Mercedes-Benz shifted from "engineer's design" to "market-driven design" in the 1990s.
-Many enthusiasts argue that the W140 was the "last true S-class," as its successor, the W220, was criticized for having inferior engineering, and in the case of early models, poor reliability.
+Many enthusiasts argue that the W140 was the "last true S-Class," as its successor, the W220, was criticized for having inferior engineering, and in the case of early models, poor reliability.

 Two engines, a stillborn V16 engine based on an elongated V12 engine and an 8.0 W18 engine meant for a hypothetical 800 SEL/S 800 were, again, developed in response to the purported rumour of BMW exploring a V16 engine and testing it in a 7-Series (E32) mule, named Goldfisch V16.
 The W18 did not proceed past the blueprint stage, but Mercedes-Benz had a small fleet of 85 W140 prototypes with V16 engines.
 Due to the increasing concern for climate protection and fear of sending a wrong message to the public in the early 1990s, the V16 engine was quietly cancelled.

 In March 1994, the updated W140 was unveiled at the 1994 Geneva Auto Salon and went on sale in April 1994.

 In 1995, the two tone exterior appearance was made to be monotone, low-beam xenon headlamps were added and the rear indicator lenses became clear.
-The change were later was introduced in June 1996 as 1996.5 models in Europe and 1997 models in the United States.
+The change was later introduced in June 1996 as 1996.5 models in Europe and 1997 models in the United States.

 The W140 received notoriety in 1997 when Diana, Princess of Wales died in a car crash, involving an S 280 model, in a Paris tunnel.
+The car also received attention when Eduard Shevardnadze, President of Georgia, was hit by an RPG while travelling in the car and survived.